Summary

 | March 2026 | Computer Use Update | Full desktop control, browser automation, expanded tool integrations |

-Key Features That Make Cowork a Game-Changer
+Key Features That Define Cowork

-Let us walk through the features that define Claude Cowork and make it genuinely useful in day-to-day work.
+The following sections examine the features that define Claude Cowork and make it genuinely useful in day-to-day work.

 Multi-Step Task Execution